turingschool/backend-curriculum-site/module1/syllabus.md

 **The Rock & Pebble Program**: Similar to mentorship with an alum, students can opt into a program where they are matched with a Module 2 student.

-## Lightning Talks

-Each student will give a 5 minute presentation on a topic of their choosing.
-This topic does not have to be technical, but must be approved by instructors and must includes slides.

 ## Portfolios

 Students must complete a Portfolio, and participate in a Portfolio Review.
 Instructions for the Portfolio can be found [here](./portfolios)